omarkohl/rationality-freiburg.de/content/posts/what-is-rationality.md

 {{< youtube Fv1nMc-k0N4 >}}

-Julia explains why it's bad form to ask something like "I can't understand how people could think science detracts from the beauty of the physical world."
+Julia explains why epistemically it's bad form to ask something like:

+> I can't understand how people could think science detracts from the beauty of the physical world.

 {{< youtube chALQCm9VgE >}}